solidjs-community/solid-primitives/README.md

 5. As few, if none, dependencies as possible
 6. SSR safe entries provided

-## Composable vs. Segmented Primitives
+## Compound vs. Isolated Primitives

 Each primitive is designed with composition or segmentation in mind.
 To align with the goal of being small and concise a major rule to designing our primitives is deciding if the interface for primitives should be: composable or segmented.
 For this reason every API is intricately studied and considered to be composed (stacked with features) or composed into smaller units.